This Step: Get a Drivers License

 Get a Drivers License in Georgia

-To graduate your learner’s permit to a provisional Class D Georgia driver’s license or a regular Class C license, you must:
+To graduate your instructional permit to a provisional Class D Georgia driver's license or a regular Class C license, you must:

 - Be at least 16 years old

-- Have held a learner’s permit (learner’s license) for at least 12 months and one day
+- Have held a instructional permit for at least 12 months

 - Pass a road test